 WELCOME TO DEATH POSITIVE DC

 Death Positive DC is the first organized death positive group in the Washington, DC-area (covering DC, Northern VA, and parts of Maryland near DC).
-Death Positive DC promotes conversations about death and connects people around this topic through social media and in-person events.
+Death Positive DC promotes conversations about death and connects people around this topic through social media and in-person/virtual events.

 Death Positive DC is inclusive and welcomes people of all sexual, gender, racial, and religious identity, immigration status, and geographical location.
 Death Positive DC strives to be a safe and judgement-free space.